On the size of maximal intersecting families: Proving auxiliary results

-In order to prove this lemma, we need to recall the classical Er{\H o}s--Lov{\' a}sz encoding procedure which they used to obtain the bound $|\F| \le n^n$ for the size of an $n$-uniform maximal intersecting family.
+\begin{proof}[Proof of Lemma \ref{lbodeg2}] In order to prove this lemma, we need to recall the classical Er{\H o}s--Lov{\' a}sz encoding procedure which they used to obtain the bound $|\F| \le n^n$ for the size of an $n$-uniform maximal intersecting family.
 Denote $\B = \{F_1, \ldots, F_r\}$.